 ChromaPop technology by Smith

-In order to deliver the best visibility on the slopes, Smith developed the ChromaPop lenses to enhance natural colours, shadows and contrasts.
-These lenses filter and break down the colours of the light spectrum to provide you with an optimal clarity.
+In order to deliver the best visibility on the slopes, Smith developed ChromaPop lenses to enhance natural colours, shadows and contrasts.
+These lenses filter and break down the colours of the light spectrum to provide optimal clarity.
 Smith came up with 8 different shades spread out on 3 protection categories (with a VLT going from 9 to 65%) to make sure you can tackle the mountain no matter the conditions.
-The Storm lenses enhance contrasts in bad weather while the Sun lenses are made to counter glare during sunny days.
+The Storm lenses enhance contrasts in bad weather while the Sun lenses are made to counter glare on sunny days.
 Finally, the Everyday lenses are the most versatile.

 Prizm technology by Oakley

-Oakley has its own solution to adjust colours and enhance contrasts for a top-notch visibility.
-The Prizm technology allows for an effective light transmission.
+Oakley has its own solution to adjust colours and enhance contrasts for a top-notch vision.
+Prizm technology allows effective light transmission.
 When the scenery is mostly white, the absence of colours makes it difficult to perceive contrasts.

 The Prizm lenses enhance red and cyan colours to make it easier to grasp terrain changes.
 You get a more precise colour perception.
 Six shades are available to help you face all light conditions.